pippaamy/pippaamy/README.md

 I'm a former Orchestral Musician now a Junior Software Engineer.
 I started coding two years ago when I tried out a SheCodes course.
 I loved it and went onto do the Northcoders Software Bootcamp.
 I now work as a Junior Software Engineer and Mentor for Northcoders.

-🕵️‍♀️ I’m currently learning Three.js & Python 🐍
+🕵️‍♀️ I’m currently learning Three.js

 🙌 My Pronouns are she/her